Buhle-Mkhwanazi/Retail-Sales-Analysis/README.md

 # Zenith Retail Sales Analysis

 ### Problem Statement
-Zenith Retail, a mid-sized retail company specializing in diverse product categories, seeks to gain a deeper understanding of its sales performance, customer demographics, and purchasing patterns.
-The company's executive team has requested a comprehensive analysis of sales data to enhance business decision-making and optimize customer engagement strategies.
-The primary objective of this analysis is to clean and analyze transactional data, uncover key insights, and provide data-driven recommendations that will drive business growth and operational efficiency.
+Zenith Retail, a mid-sized retail company specialising in diverse product categories, seeks to gain a deeper understanding of its sales performance, customer demographics, and purchasing patterns.
+The company's executive team has requested a comprehensive analysis of sales data to enhance business decision-making and optimise customer engagement strategies.
+The primary objective of this analysis is to clean and analyse transactional data, uncover key insights, and provide data-driven recommendations that will drive business growth and operational efficiency.

 ### Background and Overview
 Zenith Retail operates across multiple product categories, catering to a diverse customer base.
 The company records transactional data in a database, capturing essential details such as transaction ID, customer ID, product category, quantity sold, cost of goods sold (COGS), total sale value, and customer demographics (age and gender).
 However, before conducting meaningful analysis, it is essential to ensure data quality by identifying and handling missing or inconsistent data points.